whiprandolph/bestseller/Part 2 - Why Are We So Lost/12 - The Endless Predation Must End.md

 * _Gratitude_: When people live in financial desperation, learn to fear or resent their neighbors, learn to tolerate injustice, struggle with childhood emotional wounds, and do not know how to receive the gifts of the Earth, it is easy to not feel deep gratitude for the gifts of life.

+* _Human connection_: When authorities propagate racist, sexist, or hateful attitudes, punish people for upholding their own law, and sabotage solidarity movements, it becomes difficult to have deep, trusting, meaningful connections with many other people.**

 * _Pleasure_: Many people who are deprived of abundant loving touch in childhood may feel displeasure, dissatisfaction or disconnection as a normal, baseline experience of life and struggle to feel deep pleasure.
 And many religions discourage deep pleasure.

 * _Nature Connection_: Profit economies force people to seek money to survive, rather than build a mutually enriching relationship with the Earth.